Written by Troy Marsh |

 If the jury awards Jim $37,293.32, the drunk driver’s insurance company will deliver to Jim a check or draft to pay the amount of the judgment.
 The check will be made payable to “Jim” in the amount of $37,293.32.
 The check will not be made payable to the emergency room doctor, the orthopedic surgeon, or anyone else.
 If Jim wants to use the money to pay his doctor bills, he can do that.
 If he wants to pay his hospital bill, he can do that.
 HOWEVER, UNLESS A PROVIDER HAS FILED AN ENFORCEABLE LIEN, JIM IS NOT REQUIRED TO USE THE MONEY TO PAY HIS MEDICAL BILLS.
 Of course, remember that if Jim does not pay a medical bill, the provider can sue Jim for breach of contract, win a judgment, and avail itself of all legal remedies to collect the judgment from Jim.

 The same result occurs in the event of a settlement, rather than a verdict.
-When an attorney helps a client settle a case, the insurance company issues the check, and the attorney deposits the check in his/her trust account.
+When an injury attorney helps a client settle a case, the insurance company issues the check, and the attorney deposits the check in his/her trust account.
 After waiting until the check clears, the attorney disburses the money, subject to Georgia State Bar Rule 1.15(I).
 It is at this stage that many attorneys violate their professional obligations to their clients by paying the client’s medical bills from the trust account automatically without fully informing the client of his/her actual responsibilities.
 The bottom line is that the money belongs to the client, subject to legal, enforceable liens and other rights of reimbursement.
 Georgia law provides a way for a doctor or hospital to establish a legal, enforceable lien, but if the provider fails to perfect such a lien, then the doctor or hospital remains a mere creditor with the same rights to recover money from Jim as a utility company or other contractor that Jim fails to pay.

 In the absence of an enforceable lien, Jim or any other injured client can instruct his lawyer to disburse the total amount of money without any money being paid to a doctor or hospital.
 The lawyer can, and must, honor his client’s instruction and comply with impunity.
 Not only can the lawyer disburse settlement money without paying medical bills, the lawyer is not even required to notify the doctor or hospital that the client/patient has received any money.
 In fact, notifying the provider could be construed as a violation of the attorney’s duty of loyalty to his client.